diogo-aos/CarND-Unscented-Kalman-Filter-Project/README.md

 In this project I use an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy LIDAR and radar measurements.

 One of the challenges of the project was to find appropriate process noise values for the longitudinal acceleration and yaw acceleration.
-I started
+I started with standard deviation values for the yaw acceleration in the interval of [Pi/8, Pi/32] and for the longitudinal acceleration in the interval [2-10].
+In the end, I chose Pi/16 rad/s.s for the yaw acceleration standard deviation and 3 m/s.s for the longitudinal acceleration.

+Considering the above yaw acceleration standard deviation, 95% of samples are within a yaw acceleration of 2*Pi/16 = 0.3927 rad/s.s.
+After 1 s, starting from 0 rad/s, the yaw velocity would be 0.3927 rad/s and full circle would be completed in 16.0 s, resulting in a tangential velocity for a radius of 16 m of 6.2832 m/s.

+After 1 s, starting from 0.3927 rad/s, the yaw velocity would be 0.7854 rad/s and a full circle would be completed in 8.0 s, resulting in a tangential velocity for a radius of 16 m of 12.5664 m/s

+The longitudinal acceleration for this change would be 6.2832 m/s.s.
+Since 95% of samples are within a longitudinal acceleration of 6 m/s.s, the value chosen for the longitudinal acceleration standard deviation is appropriate.